 An important message to the person finding out that they are infected is that a healthy, continued life is possible (don’t give up!)
-ARV medication holds out a lifeline, and studies point to the enormous difference made by nutrition, basic food safety, adequate sleep and a positive attitude.
+Studies point to the enormous difference made by nutrition, basic food safety, adequate sleep and a positive attitude.
+And ARV medication holds out a lifeline.

 With only 0.7% of the world’s population, South Africa carries almost one-fifth of the global HIV carriers.
 The situation in neighbouring states is not much better.
 HIV/AIDS is a national and also a regional issue.